Hiroki111/java-microservice/README.md

 # Crate a blank chart (e.g., easycar-common)
 helm create <chart>

-# Create a single manifest file that contains all the charts' information (Use this for debugging)
+# Create a single manifest file that contains all the charts' information (This works only if there is no compilation issue, so use this for debugging)
 helm template easycar helm/environments/dev/ > rendered.yaml

+# Show all the charts' information
+helm template easycar helm/environments/dev/

 # Deploy easycar microservies for dev env (easycar is the release name)
 helm install easycar helm/environments/dev/